 In the recipe below, I’ve tried to re-write and modernize the instructions a bit for you.

-- The delicious and unique boiled chocolate icing.
+- It has a unique boiled chocolate icing.

-- Tastes great and is easy to make once you get the idea.
+- It tastes great and is pretty easy to make once you get the idea.

 - It’s a very old, sentimental part of southern foodways.